Is Polycarbonate Safe? - FOW Mould

 Polycarbonate Plastic

-The Composition of Polycarbonate
+Properties of Polycarbonate Material

 Polycarbonate is a durable thermoplastic resin synthesized from bisphenol A (BPA) and phosgene (COCl2), forming a polymer chain composed of carbonate groups.